hanjos/hanjos.github.io/_drafts/random_thoughts.md

 #### MMORPGs with more than combat

-I've tried playing MMOs.
-But the idea that captured my imagination was "persistent world".
-Thing is, to me that means "being able to change the world", and most games go for the theme park/grinding style.
-I can see why: not every paying subscriber can be a warrior-god world saver, and there's no way the devs can come up with new content all the time.
-Theme park/grinding is just easier, and seems to be enough to pay the bills.
-For some games, at least.

-I don't have a solution.
-But there are some things I'd like to see:
+Some uncommmon things I thought would be interesting to see more:

 * Other career choices besides "adventurer".
-Maybe if there were something else to do (something fun, of course) besides Killing and Looting&trade;, the subsequent inevitable arms race could be stemmed, and more possibilities explored.
+Maybe if there were something else to do (something fun, of course) besides Killing and Looting&trade;, the inevitable arms race could be stemmed, and more possibilities explored.

-  * A bard, along with some rhythm-based minigames, might be interesting.
-I can visualize a player using a Guitar Hero controller on jam night at the tavern.
-And it could be useful in adventuring too, with the player 'playing' their spells into existence.
+* Developing the previous point further, these other careers would be minigames of their own, possibly even with other forms of interaction.
+A bard, for example, could use a Guitar Hero controller, either in jam night at the tavern, or to 'play' their spells into existence.

 * Instead of explicit karma, griefers could be marked as wanted, with other players being able to act as bounty hunters.
 With adequate bounties, this could be a way for players to police themselves.
 And griefers to be constantly harassed by